bcgov/lucy-web/api/SchemaAndDatabaseController.md

   - `create` - create a new model object for the entity
   - `saveInDB` - To store a record in the table
   - `random` - fetch a random record from the table
-  - `createNewObject` - create a new object and store it in the table
+  - `createNewObject` - create a new object and save it in the table
-  - `updateObject` - Update an existing record
+  - `updateObject` - Update an existing record and save it in the table
-  - `checkObject` - Check the object passed and then either find/create/update a record and return it
+  - `checkObject` - Validate an object w.r.t corresponding schema
   - `getIdValue` - Get the value of ID field from the object
   - `validate` - Validate the given data
   - `export` - Function to export all the records